Skip to main content

 • Inspector

-• Implementing custom UI registration and unregistration processes
+• Implementation of registration and unregistration processes for the custom UI

 note

-Custom UIs are implemented according to the MVVM (Model-View-ViewModel) architecture.
+Custom UIs are implemented according to the MVVM model (Model-View-ViewModel) architecture.

-In the View class, implement the user control displayed as the UI using WPF.
+In the View class, implement the user control to be displayed as a UI using WPF.

 note

-This feature provides a means for incorporating your own UI.
+This feature provides a means to incorporate custom UIs.

-Please note that it does not provide any support for creating the user control itself.
+Please note that it does not provide functionality to assist in creating the user control itself.

-In the ViewModel class, implement an interface according to the UI type.
+In the ViewModel class, implement the interface according to the type of UI.

-Implementing an interface according to the UI type allows you to connect the Next Design model and the ViewModel class.
+By implementing the interface according to the type of UI, you can connect the Next Design model and the ViewModel class.

 SelectedItems Property